oberonamsterdam/docker-apache24-fpm/README.md

 Based on https://hub.docker.com/_/httpd/

 Default Oberon apache setup using PHP-FPM, requires a PHP-FPM docker image: official ones from PHP or the custom build one in our other repository.
+Note: If you don't need PHP (like only serving plain html) then we recommend using the vanilla HTTPD container or something lightweight like nginx/lighttpd.

 # This image has the following modules enabled:
 mod_alias